Javier Iha

 Included in the CD Nueva Música – Premios UNEAC de Composición | Record label: Egrem, 2019

-TODO CONCUERA MEJORSon del Llanoby Havana Chamber Orchestra, conducted by Daiana García | Record label: Colibrí Productions, 2018
+TODO CONCUERDA MEJORSon del Llanoby Havana Chamber Orchestra, conducted by Daiana García | Record label: Colibrí Productions, 2018

 NETZAJSonata for trumpet and pianoby Dúo NETZAJ | Record label: Colibrí Productions